and welcome to the German is Easy Learn German Online Course… and today, it’s time for THEM.

 If we want to use ab with a span, we have to do two steps.
 First, we use the span to indicate a point in the future.
 The preposition for that is one we’ve already learned: in… so this would be in 3 Wochen.
 This block is a point in time and now we can put our ab in front o fit…. ab in 3 Wochen.
 Yes, ab in a fairly common thing to say :)

 - Ich bin ab in 3 Wochen in Rom.

 - I will be in Rome starting 3 weeks from now.

-- Ab vor 3 Wochen habe ich nicht geraucht.
+- Ab vor 3 Wochen habe ich nicht geraucht….
+NOPE

-No, it’s not.. because ab is only for the future and now and the word for the past is… seit.
-Before we move on, here is one last example.
+Because ab doesn’t work for the past.
+The word for that is seit.
+Ab does work with jetzt, though.
 Do you know these kind of little games like “Who talks first is stupid” or “ Who laughs first secretly eats boogers.”?
 We played those a lot at univers… uh elementary, yeah at elementary school … so if you want to start a competition like that, here are the words:

-- Who laughs first is stupid.. starting now!
+- Whoever says “bis” first is stupid.. starting now!